Random tangled currents for $\varphi^4$: translation invariant Gibbs measures and continuity of the phase transition: Positive probability of admissible partitions

 \section{Positive probability of admissible partitions}

-The goal of this section is to prove that any element of $\cT_{\n_1+\n_2,A,B}(z)$ has positive probability under $\rho_{z,A,B}^{\n_1,\n_2}$.
+The goal of this section is to prove that any element of $\cT_{\n_1,\n_2}^{A,B}(z)$ has positive probability under $\rho^{A,B}_{z,\n_1,\n_2}$.
 In particular, this shows that the distribution of tanglings in each block is not deterministic.
+This of crucial importance for the proof of Theorem \ref{thm:main}.